Vegan Mattress Buying Guide: chemical free & hand made plant based mattresses

 Did you know there’s now a huge selection of plant-based upholstery fibres meaning your Vegan mattress choice can now rival traditional fibres and construction methods?
 Meaning you no longer need to compromise on comfort in your search for a perfect vegan mattress.
 If you’re looking for an entirely animal-free mattress choice then you have come to the right place.
 We have a number of options to suit your budget and mattress comfort preferences without an animal fibre in sight!

 What should I look for in a Vegan mattress?

-When looking for a Vegan mattress the process is the same as finding an animal fibre mattress.
+When looking for a Vegan mattress you should have the same high standards as when looking for a traditional mattress.